 Tenure-track faculty members who have met the requirements for promotion, but who have not fulfilled the probationary period for tenure, may be promoted without tenure.
-Tenure-track faculty members who are granted tenure as Assistant Professors automatically meet the criteria for promotion to Associate Professor.
+Tenure-track faculty members who are granted tenure as Assistant Professor automatically meet the criteria for promotion to Associate Professor.

-Faculty Workloads in Relationship to Expectations for Promotion and Tenure
+Faculty Workloads in Relationship to Expectation for Promotion and Tenure

 In reviewing an individual's accomplishments, especially with respect to research and creative achievements, departmental and the COE Promotion and Tenure committees should consider faculty workload.
 Faculty workload usually relies upon what has become the nationally accepted norm for universities with primarily a baccalaureate mission, which is based on the equivalent of four courses per semester or approximately twelve credit hours.
-The number of courses that faculty members are expected to teach may vary depending upon the level of degrees offered by the department, the size of the classes being taught, the rank of the faculty member, the experience of a faculty member, the number of preparations, number of graduate students, the development of new courses or other curricula, and the demands of the individual faculty member may be made in any semester depending upon the activity of that faculty member and/or the needs of the program at that time.
+The number of courses that faculty members are expected to teach may vary depending upon the level of degrees offered by the department, the size of the classes being taught, the rank of the faculty member, the experience of the faculty member, the number of preparations, the number of graduate students, the development of new courses or other curricula, and the demands of the individual faculty member's research agenda.
+Adjustments to the teaching load of any individual faculty member may be made in any semester depending upon the activity of the faculty member and/or the needs of the program at that time.